fioprotocol/fio-bundles/README.md

 ## Building

 This is a standard go project, and can be built with `go build` or `go install`.
 The `Dockerfile` is provided for convenience and is a minimal container with the binary.
 It must be enhanced to capture the appropriate command-line or env variables.
 The resource file, `api_list.txt`, will be built into the binary, and should be created prior to building the application.
-See the resource directory for the current list of testnet and mainnet API URLs.
+See the resource directory for the current list of test and production API URLs.

 To build, perform the following steps from the project root;
 * Create the file, api_list.txt, in the project root directory, and populate it with the list of Fio nodeos API URLs.
-  * Refer to the file 'testnet_apis.txt', located in the resources directory, for a list of TestNet API URLs
+  * Refer to the file 'uat_apis.txt', located in the resources directory, for a list of Test API URLs
-  * Refer to the file 'mainnet_apis.txt', located in the resources directory, for a list of MainNet API URLs
+  * Refer to the file 'prod_apis.txt', located in the resources directory, for a list of Production API URLs
 * Build the fio-bundles application

-As an example, to build the bundles application utilizing the mainnet Fio API nodes, execute the following commands from the command line;
+As an example, to build the bundles application utilizing the production Fio API nodes, execute the following commands from the command line;
 ```
-cp resources/mainnet_apis.txt api_list.txt
+cp resources/prod_apis.txt api_list.txt
 go build -trimpath -o bundles cmd/bundles/main.go
 ```
 The build file, build.sh, has been provided automating the steps above.
 To use, execute ./build.sh.